-Clickup supports live, real-time collaboration.
+ClickUp supports live, real-time collaboration.
 Users are also able to filter project tasks according to the task owner.
 To make this easy, the tool populates users’ avatars in the People Sidebar.
 Managers and other users can click on a person’s headshot in order to see the tasks they are currently responsible for.

 Watchers and Assignees

-With Clickup, organizations can greatly cut down on the amount of email that moves around the department.
+With ClickUp, organizations can greatly cut down on the amount of email that moves around the department.
 Instead of having to email a team member for their input on a project, users can simply tag that team member by typing the at symbol and then their username.
 Additionally, users can be added to tasks as watchers rather than assignees.
 These team members will receive notifications as the project progresses but will not be marked in the system as being responsible for execution of the task in question.

 Plans and Pricing

-The Business tier, which costs $9/member/month allows users to add up to 10 guests to the system while the Unlimited tier supports 5 guests.
+The Business tier, which costs $12/member/month allows users to add up to 10 guests to the system while the Unlimited tier supports 5 guests.
 The Business tier also lets users customize the look and feel of the platform to match their branding guidelines and provides them with 10,000 automations per month.

-ClickUp has really poured effort into rolling out an impressive selection of apps for just about every platform users could need.
+ClickUp has really poured effort into rolling out an impressive selection of apps and integrations for just about every platform users could need.
 Firstly, users can access the tool through its web UI simply by accessing a web browser and accessing the software.
-Additionally, Clickup makes desktop clients for Windows, Mac, and Linux—as well as iOS and Android for smartphone users.
+Additionally, ClickUp makes desktop clients for Windows, Mac, and Linux—as well as iOS and Android for smartphone users.
 There are also apps for Alexa and Google Home as well as a Chrome extension and a Gmail plugin.